fluid-project/jira-to-11ty/src/issues/SJRK-99.md

   ]
 }
 ---
-As reported by @@Michelle D'Souza: "Another issue that we hit - and I saw it on my phone too, was an inability to save.
+As reported by Michelle D'Souza: "Another issue that we hit - and I saw it on my phone too, was an inability to save.
 I was able to save a simple story, but when I tried to enter one that a student had sent us, it failed.
 One thing she did was put some emojis in the text as well as the title and the keywords.
 Dana can WhatsApp you the story."

 The emoji are likely a factor, worth exploring